 If you would like to use LaTeX on Ubuntu or Debian, you can install Tex Live, which is the default TeX distribution on such systems.

-To install Tex Live, do the following, which will install bare essential TeX-related programs.
+To install Tex Live, run the following, which will install bare essential TeX-related programs.

-In addition to the above, you will probably want to install extra macro packages and LaTex fonts in order to write up a decent article.
+In addition to bare minimum Tex programs, you will probably want to install extra macro packages and LaTex fonts in order to write up a decent article.

 For fonts used in LaTex: